chen709847237/xDeep-AcPEP/README.md

 ## Data
 1. Models and data used for reproducing experiments are available at: [Here](https://drive.google.com/drive/folders/1DXHppIKO0vNqvpGrFAQyqnBodi3dr3fX?usp=sharing)
-2. Final production models for peptide activity prediction are available at:
+2. Final production models for peptide activity prediction are available at:TBC
-TBC

 ## Run the script
 1. Reproducing Experiments